Skip to content

 with the following components:

-• \(\Delta \dot{t}_u = \dot{b}_u\) is the corresponding clock drift (metres-per-second) converted from the OCXO fractional-frequency noise and applied uniformly across all satellites at a given epoch.
+• \(\Delta \dot{t}_u = \dot{b}_u\) is the corresponding clock drift (metres-per-second) obtained by scaling the simulated fractional-frequency series by \(c\) and applied uniformly across all satellites at a given epoch.

 • \(\varepsilon_{DLL}\) and \(\varepsilon_{FLL}\) are the thermal tracking errors derived from the DLL/FLL models detailed below.